 Western Queensland PHN has a skills-based Board of Directors and is a clear demonstration of the commitment of private General Practices and Indigenous partners to work with the Hospital and Health Services to overcome entrenched barriers to patient-centred care.

-The Board is led by the Chair, Dr Sheilagh Cronin, who is a GP with extensive experience in governance and in primary care and rural health.
+The Board is led by our new Chair, Dallas Leon, who joined in December 2018 after Sheilagh Cronin's retirement.
 Other Board Directors have a range of skills and expertise that enhance the ability of the Board to govern the company.
 All Directors have a strong understanding of primary care, particularly in rural and remote Australia.

 Dr Christopher John Appleby